-A field-based inventory of NNIS populations was completed for the Project route in August and September 2014.
-This provided a baseline estimate of the locations and densities of NNIS.
+A field based inventory of NNIS populations was completed along the Project route in August and September 2014.
+The field survey efforts produced a baseline estimate of the locations and densities of NNIS.
 A summary of the NNIS identified during this survey is in the Non-Native Invasive Species Inventory Report dated August 30, 2014, by Arrowwood Environmental, and NECPL Project Survey Memorandum dated October 22, 2014, by Gilman & Briggs Environmental (for the Railroad route and Ludlow converter site).
 GPS data was obtained as described in the aforementioned documents.